solvedDev/JSON-Editor-App/README.md

 ## Features
  - Rich auto-completions for all behavior files: Entities, loot tables and trades!
  - UI auto-completions
  - Expandable AddOn syntax using JSON files: Profit of an effective, new syntax today!
+[Read more...](https://gist.github.com/solvedDev/5ca88801821769e0082f63b18a7b3f32)
  - Import JSON files to create a modular, easy to maintain project
  - Color highlighting
  - built-in file explorer